-The Company granted a total of 3,600,625 of deferred share units ("DSU") to non-employee directors on the May 30, 2019.
-The fair value of the DSU's are fully expensed in the period granted, based on the grant date share price of CAD 0.075, which resulted in a charge to the Income Statement of \$200 thousand.
-At each quarter end the carrying value of the DSU liability is revalued based on the change in the share price, any gains or losses are charged to the Income Statement.
-At the end of the quarter this resulted in an additional charge of \$19 thousand based on a share price of CAD 0.08 at June 30,2019.
-The remaining \$181 thousand of share-based expenses charged to the Income Statement relates to the vested portion of the May 15, 2019 grant of 10,000,000 share options to ShaMaran's newly appointed Chief Executive Officer, Dr. Adel Chaouch.
-The options had a strike price of CAD 0.08 and will be fully vested over a period of two years.
+On May 30, 2019, the Company granted a total of 3,600,625 of deferred share units ("DSU") to non-employee directors.
+The fair value of the DSU's are fully expensed in the period granted, based on the grant date share price of CAD 0.075, at each quarter end the carrying value of the DSU liability is revalued based on the change in the share price, any gains or losses are charged to the Income Statement.
+At the end of the quarter this resulted in a credit of \$23 thousand based on a share price of CAD 0.07 at September 30,2019.
+In the same period 720,053 DSUs were redeemed.

-The carrying amount of the DSU liability at June 30, 2019, is \$219 thousand USD.
+The carrying amount of the DSU liability at September 30, 2019, is \$152 thousand USD.
 The DSUs may not be redeemed until a minimum period of three months has passed following the end of service as a director of the Company and will be settled in cash.

-20. Financial instruments
+21. Financial instruments